le0kar0ub1/LightBeam/mkhelper/README.md

   - `BUILDER_TARGET`    : The output name (in case of library or binary output type)
   - `BUILDER_SOURCE_DIR`: The sources directories we want to compile

-Then include the builder & call `lauchbuilder` rule.
+Then include the builder file & call the `lauchbuilder` rule.

 The builder assume `C` & `Assembly` source file compilation.